Modern nuclear and astrophysical constraints of dense matter in a renormalized chiral approach: Results and Discussions

-In \cref{fig:MR}, we depict the mass-radius curves for various renormalized coupling schemes, both with and without hyperons, within a system governed by hadronic degrees of freedom.
-To provide context, we also include the mass-radius curve from our widely used work (unrenormalized C4 coupling with hyperons)~\cite{Dexheimer:2008ax,Dexheimer:2009hi,Dexheimer:2011pz,Dexheimer:2015qha,Dexheimer:2018dhb,Dexheimer:2020rlp,Dexheimer:2021sxs,Clevinger:2022xzl,Franzon:2015sya,Marquez:2022fzh,Peterson:2023bmr,Hempel:2013tfa,Roark:2018uls,Aryal:2020ocm,Negreiros:2018cho}.
-When examining hadronic matter without hyperons, we observe that the renormalized $^\mathrm{R}$C4 coupling scheme yields the highest maximum mass ($M_{\rm max}$), which can be compared to other renormalized coupling schemes and the unrenormalized C4 scheme.
+In \cref{fig:MR}, we depict the mass-radius curves for various field redefined coupling schemes, both with and without hyperons, within a system governed by hadronic degrees of freedom.
+To provide context, we also include the mass-radius curve from our widely used work (C4 coupling with hyperons)~\cite{Dexheimer:2008ax,Dexheimer:2009hi,Dexheimer:2011pz,Dexheimer:2015qha,Dexheimer:2018dhb,Dexheimer:2020rlp,Dexheimer:2021sxs,Clevinger:2022xzl,Franzon:2015sya,Marquez:2022fzh,Peterson:2023bmr,Hempel:2013tfa,Roark:2018uls,Aryal:2020ocm,Negreiros:2018cho}.
+When examining hadronic matter without hyperons, we observe that the field redefined $^\mathrm{R}$C4 coupling scheme yields the highest maximum mass ($M_{\rm max}$), which can be compared to other field redefined coupling schemes and the old C4 scheme.
 The inclusion of hyperons results in a slight reduction in $M_{\rm max}$ for $^\mathrm{R}$C4, but it still remains higher than the other coupling schemes.
-From the figure, for $^\mathrm{R}$C4 we can conclude that the incorporation of renormalized vector fields leads to a stiffer EoS, resulting in a higher $M_{\rm max}$.
-On the other hand, for the other renormalized coupling schemes ($^\mathrm{R}$C1-$^\mathrm{R}$C3), we also achieve a $M_{max}$ of approximately $2M_{\odot}$.
+From the figure, for $^\mathrm{R}$C4 we can conclude that the incorporation of field redefined vector mesons leads to a stiffer EoS, resulting in a higher $M_{\rm max}$.
+On the other hand, for the other field redefined coupling schemes ($^\mathrm{R}$C1-$^\mathrm{R}$C3), we also achieve a $M_{max}$ of approximately $2M_{\odot}$.

+Concerning radius and by extension tidal deformability, better agreement with the results from NICER~\cite{Miller:2019cac,Riley:2019yda}, LIGO and VIRGO~\cite{LIGOScientific:2018cki} can be achieved by modifying the vector-isovector interactions ($\omega \rho$).
+This has been explored, e.g., in Refs.~\cite{Horowitz:2002mb,Schramm:2002xa,Bednarek:2013jxa,Steiner:2012rk,Logoteta:2013ipa,Dutra:2014qga,Bizarro:2015wxa,Zhao:2015ncr,Pais:2016xiu,Tolos:2016hhl,Hornick:2018kfi} and in the CMF model~\cite{Dexheimer:2018dhb,Dexheimer:2008ax,Dexheimer:2015qha,Kumar:2023qcs}.
+In the present work, we do not focus on vector-isovector interactions because they do not modify the finite temperature part of the QCD phase diagram.
+Also, we did not vary the crust in the present work but a different crust will influence agreement with LIGO/NICER constraints.